connorwstein/ESP8266_IoT_Firmware/README.md

 	Load these files in the NodeMCU flasher (in the Config tab).
 Flash them one by one.

 	After following these steps, you should be able to get the code working.

+# UPDATE:
+	It appears removing the breadboard and updating the flasher also fixes the issue with SDK 1.0.1 (or 1.1.0) not working (wifi_set_opmode would hang).
+	We can use the firmware from the master branch on this chip too!!!